SofiaClaireRabadon/MusicVisuals/README.md

 # What I am most proud of in the assignment
 What I am most proud of in the assignment is the 1st Visual (SunSphere) and the 4th Visual (RadiantSpikeMachine).
 The 1st Visual relates to the lyrics at the beginning of the song.
 Since, the 4th Visual relates to the title of the song, I created a spiky looking machine with two tubes connecting to the machine, one at the top and one at the bottom.
 I also combined the 2nd Visual with the 4th Visual to make it look as if lights were beaming out of the machine.
+In the end, I enjoyed creating the Music Visuals based on the chosen song.

 # Screenshots of the 4 Visuals